ULHPC/ulhpc-docs/docs/hpc-schools.md

 ### Target Audience Description
 The workshop is designed for individuals who are interested in advancing their skills and knowledge in Python-based scientific and data computing.
 The ideal participants would typically possess basic to intermediate Python and Numpy skills, along with some familiarity with parallel programming.
 This workshop will give a good starting point to leverage the usage of the HPC computing power to speed up your Python programs.

-### Next planned sessions
+### Upcoming sessions

 Limited spots available per session (usually 30 max).

-- No planed sessions at the moment.
+- No session are planed at the moment.
 Future sessions will be announced here, please wait for announcements or contact the HPC team via [email](mailto:hpc-school-for-beginners@uni.lu) to express your interest.

 ### First day – Jupyter notebook on ULHPC / profiling efficient usage of Numpy